Barcelona's Jewish Quarter

-Its name derived from the Hebrew word qahal ("meeting place," or "place to be together"), Barcelona's Jewish Quarter is just to the Rambla side of the Palau de la Generalitat.
-Carrer del Call, Carrer de Sant Domènec del Call, Carrer Marlet, and Arc de Sant Ramón del Call mark the heart of the 7th- to 14th-century quarter.
-Enclosed in this area at the end of the 7th century, Barcelona's Jews were the private financial resource of Catalonia's sovereign counts (only Jews could legally lend money).
-One reason the streets in Calls or Aljamas were so narrow was that their inhabitants could only build into the streets for more space.
-The Jewish community produced many leading physicians, economists, and scholars in medieval Barcelona, largely because practicing the Jewish faith required Bible study, thus ensuring a high degree of literacy.
+Barcelona’s Jewish Quarter, El Call (a name derived from the Hebrew word qahal, or "meeting place"), is just to the Rambla side of the Palau de la Generalitat.
+Carrer del Call, Carrer de Sant Domènec del Call, Carrer Marlet, and Arc de Sant Ramón del Call mark the heart of the medieval ghetto.
+Confined by law to this area at the end of the 7th century (one reason the streets in Calls or Aljamas were so narrow was that their inhabitants could only build into the streets for more space), Barcelona’s Jews were the private bankers to Catalonia’s sovereign counts (only Jews could legally lend money).
+The Jewish community also produced many leading physicians, translators, and scholars in medieval Barcelona, largely because the Jewish faith rested on extensive Talmudic and textual study, thus promoting a high degree of literacy.
 The reproduction of a plaque bearing Hebrew text on the corner of Carrer Marlet and Arc de Sant Ramón del Call was the only physical reminder of the Jewish presence here until the medieval synagogue reopened in 2003.